Cork In Interior Design|5 Best Sustainable Interior Design Ideas

 1. Sustainability

-With the increasing demand and recognition of sustainable options, cork has emerged as an ideal choice for those seeking environmentally friendly furniture and fittings.
-Sourced from the outer bark of the cork oak tree, which grows in South Western Europe and North Western Africa, cork offers a low-carbon solution without requiring the trees to be cut down.
-Instead, the bark is carefully removed and given a nine-year period to regenerate.
+With increasing demand and recognition of permanent options, Cork has emerged as an ideal option for environmentally friendly furniture and fittings.
+The cork provides a low carbon solution from the outer bark of the oak tree, which grows in southwest Europe and northwest Africa, without the need to cut the cork trees.
+Instead, the bark is carefully removed and a period of nine years is given to reproduce.
 It helps in creating the best European interior design for modern homes.
-This process does not harm properly-maintained cork trees, allowing them to continue absorbing up to five times more CO2 than unmanaged ones.
+This process does not harm the correct maintenance cork trees, allowing them to be absorbed up to five times CO2 than unabated people.

 2. Lightness

-Almost half of the volume of cork is air, which makes it a very light material, weighing just 0.16 grams per cubic centimeter, and it floats.
-Therefore, you can choose light and movable products like the PIPO stool or FLORA tables from DAM.
-It is also easy to ship cork material or cork products since cork is lightweight and compact, which reduces its carbon footprint when compared to wood or stone.
+There is about half the air of cork volume, which makes it very light material, which weighs just 0.16 grams per cubic centimeter, and it floats.
+Therefore, you can choose light and movable products such as Pipo Stool or Flora Table from the dam.
+Cork materials or cork products are also easy to ship as cork is mild and compact, which reduces its carbon footprint than wood or stone.

 3. Thermal and acoustic Insulation